 Alma Forest is an intentionally small school.
 We are a tribe of learners where everyone is known, heard and has the opportunity to contribute.
 This allows the school to remain flexible and be responsive to the needs of all community members.

 Located on a Spanish finca just outside of Sotogrande, we have the good fortune to enjoy not only expansive views across to Gibraltar and Morocco, but also fields to play on, trees to climb and animals to care for.
 In addition to this we make good use of the surrounding natural parks and beaches to immerse our learning in the natural environment.

 We value discovery over teaching.
 Our curriculum explodes boundaries and disciplines so that our students can follow their interests and marvel at all the world has to offer.
 Co-creating journeys of discovery with our students lies at the heart of what we do.

 Internationally accredited and staffed by experienced educators, we ensure that our students are given ample opportunities to develop academically while embarking on these journeys of discovery.
+Our curriculum is intellectually challenging and conceptual learning happens on an advanced level.
+Your 6-year-old might just come home and want to discuss the relativity of time and the emergence of perspective in Renaissance art with you.
 Small class sizes and an intentionally small school enable us to support each student individually, allowing them to work at a pace suited to their level of maturity and developmental needs.